-If this still does not have the desired effect the child has time out of class for ten minutes in a specified classroom (Phase Manager).
-Parents/carers are informed by the pupil, with the class teacher at the end of the school day in person.
+If appropriate for the child, the Hub can be used as a way to cool off and reflect.
+Careful consideration will need to be given by the class teacher as to how this is supervised and managed.
+Parents/carers must be informed by the pupil, with the class teacher at the end of the school day in person.
+This must include what consequences the child will have as a result of their choices.
 If they are not collected by parents class teacher to telephone the same day.